aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 This is a background story blog for [osaka.rs](https://github.com/aep/osaka) sort of.
 For a quicker intro of osaka, check out the [readme on github instead](https://github.com/aep/osaka).

+Content warning: Most critisicm of this post is that my tone isn't very professional and there's plenty typos in the post.
+If that's the sort of thing that is important to you, feel free to submit a correction to (https://github.com/aep/aep.github.io)[https://github.com/aep/aep.github.io].

 since the beginning of 2018 all of my companies/projects/lifes have switched over to rust as the one and only programming language.
 There are several reasons for it, but to recap here are the important ones: